 It can be a little daunting at first, the idea of climbing without ropes and a harness.
 However, since the walls are significantly lower and the matting significantly softer, there really is no reason to be intimidated.
 Of course, any form of climbing has its risks, but everyone who boulders at Red Spider is required to watch our safety induction video before bouldering for the first time, and answer questions to prove their comprehension of the material.
 This ensures that everyone climbing can do so in the safest manner possible.

 One of the major attractions of bouldering is the social aspect.
 Due to the lower barriers-to-entry in terms of equipment, and the fact you’re not limited to one climber and one belayer per line, people have flocked to bouldering as a more social alternative to the gym.
 This, coupled with the quick turnaround times between watching and climbing make it an ideal form for larger groups of climbers.

-At Red Spider, we run several social sessions, starting from 7pm.
-Monday is the Mixed Circuit Breakers, Tuesday is Ladies Circuit Breakers, and Fridays is the Youth Social.
+At Red Spider, we run social social sessions, starting from 7pm.
 This is a great opportunity to meet new climbers, which in turn is a fantastic way to develop your skills by learning from others.
 What’s more, these sessions are free to join (standard entry fee applies), and all socials attendees get a free hot drink at our cafe!
+Check them out here

 Route Setting & Grading

 The key to a great bouldering location (and climbing in general) is great route setting, done at regular intervals.
 At Red Spider, we reset on average one boulder area a week.
 This way, our members are assured of something new every time they visit.
 What’s more, our route setting team is an enviable collection of the very best setters in the UK.